micro-ROS/rosidl_typesupport_microxrcedds/rosidl_typesupport_microxrcedds_c/CONTRIBUTING.md

 # Contribution Guidelines

-The following documents constitutes a set of guidelines to which contributors must adhere.
+The present document provides a set of guidelines to which contributors must adhere.

 - [Contribution Guidelines](#contribution-guidelines)
   - [Contributions Licensing](#contributions-licensing)